 Of course, I taught a LOT of historical fiction novels as well, because I believed ELA and Social Studies teachers should coordinate and reinforce each other's content standards.

-And of course, who can resist Star Wars and the Bard?
+* And of course, who can resist Star Wars and the Bard?
+It's an awesome, fun way to introduce your 8th grade students to iambic pentameter, too.
 Check out my final post, Back-to-School Planning 4: Fun with Star Wars!

 If you have any books you'd like to recommend I add, please let me know in the comments.